 USII history Standards of Learning (SOL), covering the period from

 Frameworks for America's Past emphasizes active student engagement in:

 Where can I see the pages of the study guide?

 You can see all the pages, as they look with the notes, maps, and charts completed, on the Frameworks for America's Past Internet support site.
 Look in each unit for the link to the Teacher / Student Key pages.

 Does it match the USII Virginia Standards of Learning (SOL)?

 Yes, our new Second Edition incorporates the Virginia SOL revisions for this subject approved in the spring of 2016.
 Like our earlier edition, it includes some additional material as well to flesh out certain topics more effectively.
 Each unit lists the specific SOL coorelation for the pages in that unit.

 What about the cost?

 Our goal is to make these resources widely available to schools at the lowest cost possible.
 Frameworks for America's Past is now available in a three-ring binder format that includes all 200 pages of the study guide, printed one-sided on heavy paper.
-It is sold with a modestly priced site license that allows the pages to be photocopied for students as desired.
-The site license fee supports the matching Internet site, keeping its resources available for students, teachers, and parents 24/7.
+It is sold with a modestly priced annually renewable site license that allows the pages to be photocopied for students as desired.
+The fee helps support maintaining and updating the Internet support site and all its resources for your school's students, teachers, and parents.

 Please see the Prices and Ordering section of this title's Information Page for more details.